 Sharks are some of the most notorious and feared predators in the world, found in every ocean and some rivers.
 They’re often known as “living fossils” as they have roamed the oceans for more than 400 million years, meaning they were even around before the dinosaurs.
 However, despite how long they’ve been around there’s still more to learn about them.
 There’s one question that often comes up when we’re discussing sharks, and that is whether they have bones or not.
-Surely something as powerful and ferocious as a shark must have bones though?
-Join us as we learn all about sharks and discover whether they really do have bones.

-Do Sharks have Bones?
+Do Sharks Actually Have Bones?

 Cartilage is a tissue that is softer and more flexible than bone.
 However, even though sharks have a cartilaginous skeleton it is still tough and does exactly the same job that a skeleton made from bone does.
 It gives their bodies shape and structure and protects their organs.